FAQ

 Can I return my glasses?

-We have a 30-day return policy for all glasses purchased at Azimuth.
+For most of our eyewear, we have a 30-day return policy.
+A return can be issued within the return window of 30 days from when your order was shipped.
 Simply email azimutheyewear@new-eyes.org with your order number, and we will issue you a free return label.
-Please note that once we receive the return, it can take up to 10 business days for the credit to appear on your bank statement, depending on your bank.
+Please note that once we receive the return, it can take up to 10 business days from our receipt of the item for your account to be credited.
+You will receive an email confirmation when the returned item is being processed for a return.

 I lost my return label.
 Can someone send me a replacement?